Nizhum37/Nizhum37.github.io/_pages/about.md

 * Mathematical oncology
 * Machine learning integrated with mechanistic models

-Prior to joining the University of Michigan, I completed my Ph.D. in Applied Mathematics at the University of Queensland, Australia.
-I also served as a Senior Lecturer in Mathematics at Daffodil International University, Bangladesh.
+Before joining the University of Michigan, I was a Postdoctoral Research Fellow at Queensland University of Technology (QUT), Australia, after completing my Ph.D. in Applied Mathematics at the University of Queensland (UQ), Australia.
 ## Research Interests

 * Mathematical Biology